-- Ensuring school behaviour expectations are enforced in the classrooms, and that their class behaves in a s responsible manner during lesson time. - Planning and reviewing support for pupils with behavioural difficulties in collaboration with parents/carers, the SENDCO, the SLT, and, where appropriate, the pupils themselves. - Aiming to teach all pupils the full curriculum, whatever their prior attainment. - Planning lessons to address potential areas of difficulty to ensure that there are no barriers to every pupil achieving their full potential, and that every pupil with behavioural difficulties will be able to study the full national curriculum. - Being responsible and accountable for the progress and development of the pupils in their class.
+- Creating positive teacher-pupil relationships based on predictability, fairness and trust. - Ensuring school behaviour expectations are enforced in the classrooms, and that their class behaves in a s responsible manner during lesson time. - Planning and reviewing support for pupils with behavioural difficulties in collaboration with parents/carers, the SENDCO, the SLT, and, where appropriate, the pupils themselves. - Aiming to teach all pupils the full curriculum, whatever their prior attainment. - Planning lessons to address potential areas of difficulty to ensure that there are no barriers to every pupil achieving their full potential, and that every pupil with behavioural difficulties will be able to study the full national curriculum. - Being responsible and accountable for the progress and development of the pupils in their class.